Aehr Test Systems (AEHR) Shares Rise Despite Market Challenges - News Heater

-The stock price of Aehr Test Systems (NASDAQ: AEHR) has surged by 5.98 when compared to previous closing price of 40.27, but the company has seen a 1.38% gain in its stock price over the last five trading sessions.
+The stock price of Aehr Test Systems (NASDAQ: AEHR) has jumped by 7.98 compared to previous close of 44.62.
+Despite this, the company has seen a gain of 19.64% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-08-15 that Aehr Test Systems produced good results and a better CC, during which they described a number of additions.
 These innovations also open up the possibility of entering new segments, increasing the company’s TAM.
 While the shares are expensive, AEHR is still in the early innings of a multiple-year ramp.

 Is It Worth Investing in Aehr Test Systems (NASDAQ: AEHR) Right Now?

-Aehr Test Systems (NASDAQ: AEHR) has a price-to-earnings ratio that is above its average at 86.05x. and a 36-month beta value of 2.08.
-Opinions on the stock are mixed, with 2 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Aehr Test Systems (NASDAQ: AEHR) has a price-to-earnings ratio of 97.14x that is above its average ratio.
+Additionally, the 36-month beta value for AEHR is 2.05.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023